UstadMobile/UstadMobile/test-end-to-end/test-descriptions/005_001_add_discussionBoard_test_description.md

 5. Click on the "Edit" button.
 6. Click on the "Add block" button.
 7. Click on the "Discussion board" button.
+8. Leave the title blank and click on Save
+9. User gets error the Discussion board block title is mandatory
-8. Enter "Title" for the discussion board.
+10. Enter "Title" for the discussion board.
-9. Click on "Description"
+11. Click on "Description"
-10. Enter description
+12. Enter description
-11. Click on "Done" to save the description.
+13. Click on "Done" to save the description.
-12. Click on "Done" to save the discussion board.
+14. Click on "Done" to save the discussion board.
-13. Click on "Save" to save the course changes.
+15. Click on "Save" to save the course changes.
-14. Verify the "Discussion board" is visible inside the course.
+16. Verify the "Discussion board" is visible inside the course.
-15. Click on the discussion board name.
+17. Click on the discussion board name.
-16. Verify the "+ Post" button is visible inside the discussion board.
+18. Verify the "+ Post" button is visible inside the discussion board.
-17. Click on "Edit" button.
+19. Click on "Edit" button.
-18. Click on discussion board.
+20. Click on discussion board.
-19. Click on the description.
+21. Click on the description.
-20. Enter a description.
+22. Enter a description.
-21. Click on "Done" to save the description.
+23. Click on "Done" to save the description.
-22. Verify the description is visible
+24. Verify the description is visible
-23. Click on "Done" to save the discussion board.
+25. Click on "Done" to save the discussion board.